uma-email/poc/README.md

 ## Abstract

-This document introduces a proof-of-chain-of-custody mechanism for securing access to protected resources using a nested, chained HMAC-based construction in a manner compatible with the bearer authentication scheme.
+This document introduces a proof-of-chain-of-custody mechanism for securing tokens using a nested, chained HMAC-based construction in a manner compatible with the bearer authentication scheme.

 ## Introduction